Alvi09/Ezoic-Intern-Summer-2022-Project/README.md

  - < Create more advanced features once implemention done (probably like kicking users? or setup a password system) >

 ## Libraries used
- - import socket
+ - imported socket to handle communication between sockerts
+ - imported threading to handle multi-threading to allow clients executing independently
- - import threading
+ - imported sys

 ## Decisions and tradeoffs
- - < Add here >
+ - OOP vs Procedural Programming
+   - For this project, I took on a more procedural path since the server and client code didn't need to be reused or shared for other programs

 ## If it were a bigger project
  - < Do afterwards >